Boom Crash Opera: Careers outside the band

 After the 1993 tour promoting Fabulous Beast, Boom Crash Opera took a break.
-Farnan had produced the debut album, This Is The Sharp (September 1993), for The Sharp, a three piece pop-rock band from Collingwood.
+Farnan had produced the debut album, This Is the Sharp (September 1993), for The Sharp, a three piece pop-rock band from Collingwood.
 He has also produced and written with artists such as Rachael Kane, and Cade.

-Maslen has performed live and/or as a recording drummer for various Australian artists including: Natalie Imbruglia, Delta Goodrem, Mark Seymour, Men at Work, The Seekers, Belinda Emmett, Archie Roach, Bodyrockers, Icehouse, Jimmy Barnes, Diesel, Jimmy Little and Braindead Lovers.
+Maslen has performed live and/or as a recording drummer for many Australian artists including: Natalie Imbruglia, Delta Goodrem, Mark Seymour and The Undertow, Men at Work, The Seekers, Tripod, Shellie Morris, Tex Perkins, Felicity Urquhart, Models, Belinda Emmett, Vika and Linda, Archie Roach, Ollie Olsen, Bodyrockers, Icehouse, Shannon Noll, Jimmy Barnes, Kylie Minogue, Diesel, Jimmy Little, Troy Cassar-Daley, Colin Hay, Olivia Newton-John, Ian Moss, James Reyne and Kate Ceberano.

 Pleasance's 1991 solo album, Galleon, included contributions from Paul Hester and Deborah Conway.
 It was critically acclaimed and received five nominations at the ARIA Music Awards of 1992.
 Pleasance then promoted the album, as a support act on Elvis Costello's tour of Australia.
 Pleasance co-produced and performed on the debut album by Deborah Conway, String of Pearls.
 In 1995 Pleasance released his second solo album, Colourblind.
 In 1998 Pleasance wrote and produced the theme for the popular Australian TV series, SeaChange.